KronicLabz/MetaTec-Contract-Dev-Course/README.md

 ![image](https://user-images.githubusercontent.com/87687899/167833003-3a92f71f-519b-4057-a9ff-75166d8219b1.png)

-**ERC1155 Intorduction for traditional and recording creatives will use the MyERC1155Simple.sol file for the course:**
+**ERC1155 Introduction for traditional and recording creatives will use the MyERC1155Simple.sol file for the course:**

 *MetaTec-Contract-Dev-Course/ERC1155/MyERC1155Simple.sol*